neoforged/.github/primers/1.21.4/index.md

     - `ItemTintSources` - A registry of sources for tinting an item texture in a model.
     - `MapColor` - Gets the color to tint using the `DataComponent#MAP_COLOR` data component.
     - `Potion` - Gets the color to tint using the `DataComponent#POTION_CONTENTS` data component.
+    - `TeamColor` - Gets the color based on the holding entity's team color.
 - `net.minecraft.client.data.Main` - The entrypoint for client data generation.
 - `net.minecraft.client.particle.BreakingItemParticle` now takes in an `ItemStackRenderState` instead of an `ItemStack`
     - `$ItemParticleProvider` - An abstract particle provide that provides a simple method to calculate the `ItemStackRenderState`.
 - `net.minecraft.client.renderer`
     - `BlockEntityWithoutLevelRenderer` class is removed, replaced by the `NoDataSpecialModelRenderer` datagen system
+    - `ItemInHandRenderer` now takes in an `ItemModelResolver`
     - `ItemModelShaper` is removed, as the methods are available within the `ModelManager`
     - `Sheets`
         - `getBedMaterial` - Gets the bed material from the dye color.